 New York City is regarded by many as the greatest city in the world, always moving, always hopeful.
-In terms of architecture known for its famous sky touching towers to historical museums, but interestingly enough for its civic buildings which are considered nothing less than landmarks, which are experienced & celebrated every day by thousands of people of New York.
+In this city, you can always see a large number of cyclists, people riding attractions, reading books in the park, or rent a car in NYC.
+In terms of architecture known for its famous sky-touching towers to historical museums, but interestingly enough for its civic buildings which are considered nothing less than landmarks, which are experienced & celebrated every day by thousands of people of New York.
 One such structure ‘The Oculus NYC’ showing the true spirit of New York is the new and improved transportation hub in the lower Manhattan built on the site of the fallen World Trade Centre by world-renowned architect Santiago Calatrava, which is making its impact in a city full of high risers from GROUND ZERO.

 Here Are 15 Interesting Facts About The Oculus NYC: